Jahanshah1/MachineLearning-marketplace-platform/README.md

 ## FAQ
 ### Q1 - Since its on IPFS, the dataset uploaded is immutable so how can someone update the data with upcoming changes/trends?
-### A1 - Thats true, the data is immutable, hence the publisher has to release a new version everytime he/she wants to update the data, for eg - NAT.csv 1.0, NAT.csv 1.1.
+### A1 - Thats true, the data is immutable, hence the publisher has to release a new version everytime he/she wants to update the data, for eg - NAT.csv 1.0, NAT.csv 1.1, NAT.csv 1.2, and so on.